-Found 10 - 20 results of 50 programs matching keyword " black sea"
+Found 10 - 20 results of 51 programs matching keyword " black sea"

+Exploratorium Senior Scientist Paul Doherty explains a double rainbow sighting at Burning Man 2010!
 Video teaser for the upcoming launch of the new Exploratorium website, 'Never Lost'.
 Learn a little bit about Polynesian Navigation in anticipation of the full website Geologist Chistina Riesselman explains how studying 3-million-year-old sediment from Antarctica is providing a glimpse of what our planet's climate might look like if atmospheric carbon dioxide continues to rise as projected.
 In May 2009, the ROV Jason captured these images of violent explosions of the West Mata volcano near Fiji.
 At almost 4,000 feet underwater, this is the deepest erupting volcano ever witnessed and captured on video.
 It's also the first time anyone has ever observed the formation of deep-ocean seafloor as it's happening.
 We speak with biologist David Ainley, who has been studying Adelie penguins in Antarctica for more than 25 years We take a tour of Black Island, and speak with Tony Marchetti who for the last 13 years has been running this vital communications station for the U.S. Antarctic operations.

 In this webcast from Antarctica, we meet up with Ted Scambos, a glaciologist from the University of Colorado and the National Snow and Ice Data Center.
 Adelie penguins contemplate the water near a photographer at a crack in the ice.
 Hear from marine biologist Dr. Stacy Kim, who uses a small camera-equipped remotely operated vehicle (ROV) to investigate the bottom-dwelling creatures under the sea ice.
 Adlie penguins walking across ice on the Ross Sea, Antarctica.